Ian Poulter: Professional career

 In September 2018, Poulter was named as a captain's pick by Thomas Bjørn for the European team participating in the 2018 Ryder Cup.
 Europe defeated the United States team by 17½ points to 10½ at Le Golf National outside of Paris, France.
 Poulter went 2–2–0 and won his singles match against then world number one Dustin Johnson.
 In September 2021, Poulter was a captain's pick by Pádraig Harrington for the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Poulter went 1–2–0 and won his Sunday singles match against Tony Finau.

 Poulter was announced as a participant of the inaugural LIV Golf Invitational Series tournament at the Centurion Club near London in June 2022, with his PGA Tour and European Tour memberships being suspended.
-His suspension on the European Tour was temporarily lifted in July, pending a court case set for February 2023.
-Poulter's best finish in the LIV Golf Invitational Series came in Bangkok, where he finished in a tie for 12th.
+His fine and suspension on the European Tour were temporarily lifted in July, pending a court case set for February 2023.
+After those sanctions were upheld by the independent arbitrator, in May 2023, the European Tour announced that he had resigned his membership of the tour.

-Clothing
+Personal life

+As a teen, Poulter attended The Barclay School in Stevenage.

+Poulter and his wife, Katie, have four children and live in Lake Nona Golf & Country Club in Orlando, Florida.
+The couple also have a home in Milton Keynes, Buckinghamshire.

 Poulter is well known for his eccentric dress sense, inspired by his mother, who managed the Letchworth branch of UK women's fashion chain Dorothy Perkins.
 His most famous pieces include trousers featuring the famous Claret Jug, worn at both the 2005 and 2006 Open Championships.
-Commentating for the BBC, Seve Ballesteros jibed that this was "the closest [Poulter] would ever get to it".

-He is an avid fan of football club Arsenal.
-He has on several occasions appeared with the team's crest on his shoes, and he even controversially wore the team's shirt during an event, gaining widespread ire for flying in the face of golfing tradition (immediately after the event the rule was changed to stop future players wearing football jerseys).
 In addition to his golfing career, Poulter launched Ian Poulter Design (IJP Design) in 2007.

-Personal life

-Poulter is married to his wife Katie Poulter; the couple have four children and live in Lake Nona Golf & Country Club in Orlando, Florida.
-The couple also has a home in Milton Keynes, Buckinghamshire.

-Poulter appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Poulter appears in the sports documentary series Full Swing, which premiered on Netflix on 15 February 2023.

-Car collection

-Poulter is an avid Ferrari collector and maintains a collection of cars in Florida.
-His garage and car collection were covered in depth in a video by Shmee150.